 Below you’ll find an easy‑to‑follow overview of the typical newborn checkup schedule, what happens at each visit, and why they matter.
+Ready to schedule your first visit?
+Find a clinician near you.

 The AAP’s preventive care guidelines outline recommended visits and screenings from infancy through adolescence.
 During infancy, checkups are more frequent because babies change rapidly and need timely vaccinations.